Kamal Kharazi

-Sayyid Kamal Kharazi (کمال خرازی, born 1 December 1944) is an Iranian reformist politician and diplomat who served as the foreign minister of Iran from 20 August 1997 to 24 August 2005.
+Sayyid Kamal Kharazi (کمال خرازی, 1 December 1944 – 9 April 2026) was an Iranian reformist politician and diplomat who served as the foreign minister of Iran from 20 August 1997 to 24 August 2005.

-He was replaced by Manouchehr Mottaki who was appointed by the next President Mahmoud Ahmadinejad.
-He is currently member of the Expediency Discernment Council and advisor to Iran’s supreme leader Ayatollah Ali Khamenei.
-He is the chairman of the Strategic Council on Foreign Relations.
-He also founded Institute for Cognitive Science Studies along with other prominent Iranian psychologists in 2016.
+Kharazi was succeeded as foreign minister by Manouchehr Mottaki following Mahmoud Ahmadinejad's election.
+He later served as an advisor to Supreme Leader Ayatollah Ali Khamenei, was a member of the Expediency Discernment Council, chaired the Strategic Council on Foreign Relations, and co-founded the Institute for Cognitive Science Studies in 2016.
+He died on 9 April 2026 from wounds sustained in an airstrike during the 2026 Iran war.

 Early life and education

 Kharazi was born in Tehran in 1944.
-He got his Bachelor degree in Arabic language and literature, and after receiving his master's degree in education at the University of Tehran, he spent a year (1975–1976) as teaching fellow at the University of Houston, where he received a PhD in industrial psychology.
+He gained a BA in Arabic studies followed by a MEd from the University of Tehran.
+From 1975-76, he was a teaching fellow at the University of Houston, which awarded him a PhD in industrial psychology.